 If you like, avoid the tram and head out on one of the four walking trails where you can see even more animals.
 The Fishing Cat Trail recreates a jungle trek where you can spot various wild cat species, and the Leopard Trail houses several leopards that glare at you with your mesmerizing eyes.

 Singapore is chock-full of adventures and outdoors fun.
 All you have to do is look to find the right kind of fun and you’ll find it!
-Whether you’re into tranquil hikes or nature watching, or whether you’re into ocean sports and more energetic activities.
-Not only does Singapore offer adventurous outdoor fun by day, you can also enjoy it by night (with all the comforts of a hotel) with these glamping options.
+Whether you’re into tranquil hikes, nature watching, ocean sports, or more energetic activities you can find them in Singapore.
+Singapore offer adventurous outdoor fun by day, you can also enjoy it by night (with all the comforts of a hotel) with these glamping options.
+Singapore is a place of Instagram fantasy.
 By day or by night, Singapore is not just for urbanites and city slickers.

 Author Bio: Neha Singh (singaporewikia.com) is a postgraduate in Mass Communications, who loves everything about life.
 Traveling is extremely close to her heart and writing came to her naturally.
 An avid trekker & explorer, who often takes off some time from her busy life for mountaineering.
 She loves meeting new people & gets attached to their culture very easily.
 Her ambition is to explore as many places as she can in her life.
 She strongly believes in Gandhian principle – “simple living high thinking”.,